Learning at Home

 Year groups units:

-- EYFS will be learning all about our NHS Superheroes linked to aspirations and the past year.
+- EYFS will be learning all about emotions through The Colour Monster, our NHS Superheroes linked to aspirations and the past year.

 - Year 1 and 2 will be learning about Captain Tom and kindness as a superpower.